This post may contain affiliate links. Please see my disclosure policy.

 Can I make these ahead?

 Yes, they will be good if you make them a few hours ahead of time.
-Keep i the fridge.
+Keep them in the fridge.
 The main thing is buying bread the day you are making and serving the sandwiches.

 Grandpa Tom’s Italian Subs